manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

   limited, helping focus effort and investment where it is most appropriate

 These guidelines are not intended to create unnecessary work.
-They aim to reduce duplication, streamline integration, and simplify updates in future.
+They aim to reduce duplication of effort, streamline integration, and simplify updates in future.
 Often, small changes to metadata or access settings can make a dataset far more usable at the national level.